VickersCode/MyWiki/git/clone-fetch-pull.md

 ## `git fetch`

-`git fetch` gathers the commits that do not exist and stores them in the local repository **without** merging them to the current branch.
+`git fetch <remote>` gathers the commits that do not exist and stores them in the local repository **without** merging them to the current branch.

 Useful for keeping code up to date, but working on something that may break.